Advancing Behavioral Health for Eastern North Carolina

 Why was the location next to ECU Health Medical Center chosen?

-ECU Health has identified a plot of undeveloped land in the medical district currently owned by the health system – less than a mile from ECU Health Medical Center – as the ideal location for this behavioral health hospital.
+ECU Health has identified a plot of undeveloped land in the medical district currently owned by the health system located at 2820 MacGregor Downs Road, Greenville, N.C.
+27834 – less than a mile from ECU Health Medical Center – as the ideal location for this behavioral health hospital.
 This proximity to the ECU Health Medical Center will help ensure we can deliver services efficiently and effectively to patients who need them.

 How big is the new behavioral health hospital?

-Slated to open in Spring 2025, the new hospital will include 144 beds to meet the demand for inpatient psychiatric care in the region.
-We are still in the preliminary stages of planning and designing the new hospital and we look forward to sharing additional details in the coming months.
+The new hospital will include 144 beds to meet the demand for inpatient psychiatric care in the region.
+We are in the preliminary stages of construction and we look forward to sharing additional details in the coming months.

 Will the new hospital include pediatrics?